thmosqueiro/thmosqueiro.github.io/_posts/2017-01-05-Nvidia-Jetson-ttyUSB0-drivers.md

 easy to change its location and exceptional performance for online computation.
-The electronic nose uses an [FTDI chip](http://www.ftdichip.com/Products/ICs/FT232H.htm) to stream the recordings through the USB serial port, which in linux is usually automatically mounted in /dev/ttyUSBX (X being 0 in the absence of other serial ports).
+The electronic nose uses an [FTDI chip](http://www.ftdichip.com/Products/ICs/FT232H.htm) to stream the recordings through the USB serial port, which in Linux is usually automatically mounted in /dev/ttyUSBX (X being 0 in the absence of other serial ports).
 The problem was that the operating system did not have FTDI drivers by default, and we had to compile them.